Last updated: 26 May 2020

 Drinking on the streets in Berlin is legal.

 The airport express train is the cheapest and fastest way to get to Berlin city centre from Flughaten Berlin-Schoenefeld airport, which is 18km from the centre of Berlin.
 The train runs around every 30 minutes between 4am and 11pm and costs €3.30 one-way.
+You can also book an airport transfer with i’way.

 Where to stay in Berlin